-Flood resilience measures are not designed to keep water out of your property but are installed to try and reduce the impact of a flood.
+Flood recoverability measures are not designed to keep water out of your property but are installed to try and reduce the impact of a flood.
 This can be done by incorporating water proof surfaces into your home and making some design changes that would limit the impact of flooding.
-This could include resilient kitchens that are designed to cope with the impact of flooding up to the 0.6m flood depth and raise any electrical items in your home above this threshold level.
-This will mean that in the event of a flood overtopping your flood defences water that does enter a property will not do as much damage to the building if it has been designed to be resilient.
-Property owners will therefore be able to return to their homes and businesses in a matter of days, rather than a matter of months.
+This includes resilient kitchens that are designed to cope with the impact of flooding, including the raising of any electrical kitchen appliances and sockets.
+This means that in the event of a flood above the height of your resistance measures the damage to the building from floodwater will be limited.
+You will therefore be able to return to your homes and businesses much quicker.

-To learn more about the flood resilience measures that are available in the UK, please click here.
+To learn more about the flood recoverability measures that are available in the UK, please click here.

 Groundwater Protection Measures